Main Content

 • Double-click signal3.
 Then, enter Step.

-Out Bus Element blocks labeled OutBus.NestedBus.Chirp, OutBus.NestedBus.Sine, and OutBus.Step with cursor after Step
+Out Bus Element blocks labeled OutBus.NestedBus.Chirp, OutBus.NestedBus.Sine, and OutBus.Step with a cursor after Step

-To inspect the bus hierarchy at the port, double-click any of the Out Bus Element blocks.
+To inspect the bus hierarchy at the port, double-click one of the Out Bus Element blocks.
 The dialog box displays a top-level bus named OutBus that contains elements named NestedBus and Step.
-NestedBus is a nested bus that contains elements named Chirp and Sine.
+NestedBus contains elements named Chirp and Sine.

 Bus hierarchy with NestedBus and Step under OutBus and Chirp and Sine under NestedBus